midl-dev/midl-website.github.io/_posts/2020-11-17-eth-2-key-management.md

 The advantages of this approach are twofold:

 * you retain the capability to grant or revoke access to the signing VM
-* your VM will only sign operations needed for validation.
+* your VM will only accept sign operations needed for validation.
 It will refuse to sign anything else (i.e. voluntary exit)

 <h3><i class="fa fa-exclamation" aria-hidden="true" style="color:#FB9300"></i> Remote signer risks</h3>